 Not only is it possible for a single learning initiative to have elearning and instructor-led components, but it’s often better than using only one approach or the other.
 By taking the best attributes of both approaches and applying them in ways that maximize their respective benefits, learners can be more engaged, learn more, and learn in less time.

-Blended learning best practices
+Online blended learning best practices

-Another way of looking at this is as a flipped learning approach.
+One way of looking at this is as a flipped learning approach.
 To understand where the flip occurs, let’s consider how a conventional instructor-led event would work: learners come to a training event and get told how to do things by an expert.
 The learners then go back to their work stations and (hopefully!) practice it by themselves.

 Related: Stay on top of the latest elearning ideas, trends and technologies by subscribing to the Elucidat weekly newsletter.

-Have you seen any good examples of blended learning initiatives?
+Have you seen any good examples of online blended learning initiatives?
 Share how these worked in the comments section below.